sapwavino/medgical-landing-page/README.md

 # Medgical Landing Page

-- All changes are in the order of key-points, statistics, and faqs-updated
+- All changes are in the order of key-points, statistics, and faqs-updated as per the instructions